-We're still using "he or she."
+It's nice that we are using "he or she" in this manual.
 We really hope the three female New Haven model railroaders in the world appreciate it and will consequently buy even more Rapido stuff.
-We're talking about you, Kathy.

 You can change some CV settings to have the prime mover always on, but we caution that having your entire locomotive fleet rumbling away at one time is both a drain on your power and on your sanity.
 To make your FL9 "always on," use a programming track (or LokProgrammer) and input the following (in order):